Our verdict

 The Timp 4's traction is great

-It's definitely "grippier," commended several Altra Timp loyalists.
-One of the gripes they had with the Altra Timp 2 and 3 was that they lacked the bite on slick and rocky descents.
+It's definitely grippier than the Altra Timp 2 and 3 which lacked the bite on slick and rocky descents.

-In this iteration, it sticks not only on wet surfaces and steep descents but also bites better on light-fire roads and moderately technical terrains.
+In this new iteration, the Timp sticks not only on wet surfaces and steep descents but also bites better on light-fire roads and moderately technical terrains.

 This is actually a nice surprise given that the lugs of the Timp 4 aren't the deepest.
-They are 2.9 mm, while the average is 3.4 mm.
+We measured them at 2.9 mm, while the average is 3.5 mm.

 The Altra Timp 4 may be in Altra's standard fit, but when compared to other running shoes, it's still exceptionally roomy.

-So much so, runners find it comfy even when their foot swells after long miles of running.
+The shoe remains comfy and spacious even when the foot starts to swell after long miles of running.

 The upper of the Altra Timp 4 has a solid width of 100.7 mm in the forefoot.
 This is roomier than the average 98.2 mm.

-If you're an Altra fan who prefers an even wider toe box, experts suggest going for the Altra Lone Peak instead.
+If you're an Altra fan who prefers an even wider toe box, have a look at the Altra Lone Peak.

 Keeps you locked in